khoido2003/nvim/readme.md

 ### Win32Yank(Window)

-This is important to enable copy and paste inside Neovim since it does not support it
+This is important to enable copy and paste inside Neovim on Window since it does not support it
 Dowload: https://github.com/equalsraf/win32yank/releases